damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 You can also visit `https://example.com` to access website after starting the containers.

-Wordpress: The username and the password is the same as supplied in the `.env` file.

 #### Redis Plugin

 add and enable [Redis Cache](https://wordpress.org/plugins/redis-cache/) plugin.